 Floors including sub-floors

 Repair category 1

 Notes The floors where visible are generally satisfactory allowing for its age and normal wear.

 Internal joinery and kitchen fittings

 Repair category 1

 Notes The internal joinery and kitchen units are satisfactory.
 The skirting boards and door surrounds are satisfactory.
 The staircase is satisfactory.

 Chimney breasts and fireplaces

 Repair category 1

-Notes The adequacy of the flue was not tested.
+Notes Not tested.